 By 2000, the company was forced to reorganize under the protection of Chapter 11 bankruptcy.
 This was due to the number of asbestos-related claims and lawsuits.
 In 2006, the company emerged from bankruptcy as Babcock & Wilcox Company.

 Babcock & Wilcox used asbestos for many years.
-While this dangerous mineral was not used in the direct manufacture of their boilers and other products, it was used alongside their manufacture.
+The company did not make asbestos products.
+It used asbestos components made by other companies in the manufacturing of its boilers and other products.

-Asbestos was used in many industries; however, the maritime industry may have used it most heavily.
+Asbestos was used in many industries, but more heavily in the maritime industry than many others.
 For Babcock & Wilcox, the use of asbestos extended to its:

 - Standard boilers